 My Take on Why Gun Control is Still Unconstitutional:

-This past weekend America experienced the almost unspeakable horror of two mass shootings.
-Mentally unstable radicals opened fire on unarmed civilians, massacring almost 30 people.
-While most of America dwelled on the horror of the tragedy, Democrats leapt into action; they never let a tragedy like this go to waste.
-So, unfortunately, now conservatives have to fight back and show Democrats that gun control is still unconstitutional and thus prevent further restriction of our firearm rights.
+While most of America dwell on the horror of the tragedy when a mas shooting happens, Democrats leap into action; they never let a tragedy like the many we have seen recently go to waste.
+So, unfortunately, conservatives have to constantly fight back and show Democrats that gun control is still unconstitutional and thus prevent further restriction of our firearm rights.

 The 2nd Amendment Makes any Gun Control Unconstitutional: